 Fields Initialization in the Constructor

-Let’s see in details what the constructor does after being called and the class fields have been initialized in its body.
+Let’s see in detail what the constructor does after being called and the class fields have been initialized in its body.
 We know that, when called, it will allocate memory for each field and this memory will be initialized with the default values.

 If the fields are of primitive type, then after the default values, we shall assign new values.